twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 })
 ```

 The format of this specification is familiar, since we're again using Jasmine.
 Notice the "webdriverio" import at the top of the file, and initialization code inside of `beforeEach`.
-This produces a `browser` object which exposes a set of methods to control the browser.
+This produces a `browser` object, created by WebdriverIO, which exposes [a set of methods to control the browser][webdriverio-api].
 We've also set a longer-than-normal timeout for our tests.
 This isn't really important now, but it may be later when we attempt to run these tests against virtualized browsers in the cloud in the next section.

-The test outlined earlier is represented by a series of chained method calls inside of the "adds a name" test.
+The test outlined earlier is represented in our code by a series of chained method calls inside of the "adds a name" test.
 Starting with `this.browser.url(...)`, here is a line-by-line breakdown of our integration test:

 1. Open Firefox (by default) and navigate to the index page of our app.
-2. Wait for a `<li>` to exist on the page (this will represent the first initial name in our list).
+2. Wait for a `<li>` to exist on the page (this will represent the first name in our list).
 If this is not visible within 30 seconds, the test will fail.
 Again, for testing against a local browser, this long of a timeout is probably unnecessary, but this may be important in the next section.
 3. Find all `<li>` elements, count them, and set this number to be the value of the `nameCount` variable.
 This is the number of names on page load.
 4. Set the value of the `<input type="text">` at the bottom of the page to the current time in milliseconds.
 5. Make sure this text input reflects the value we just entered.